 There is much to learn from this series of images above because you can see every phase of the fouetté turn.
 It starts with the turning phase and then the descent phase entering the front attitude position.
 Then we have the pump phase where the dancer adds rotational momentum when she whips her legs from front attitude to seconde while going from plié to relevé seconde en facé.
 Then we go back to the turning phase that passes through passé back and immediately passé front.
 Then we reenter the descent phase.

 Common misconceptions about where the fouetté starts

 What’s notable is that Heidi’s coach Claudia Dean (Royal Ballet dancer) wants Heidi and her audience to use the wrong technique.
-Ms. Dean insists that the plié with leg front should be in the front-facing devant position which is a very common misconception in Ballet Pedagogy.
-This is not to put down Claudia Dean who I am sure is a very good dancer and coach.
-I had my own misconceptions about fouettés until I started analyzing video frames.
-Ms. Dean like many ballet teachers are mistaken on this particular advice.
+Ms. Dean insists that the plié with leg front should be in the front-facing devant position rather than croisé.
+Claudia Dean who is a very good dancer and coach but she is repeating a common misconception.
 In fact Ms. Dean even suggests that dancers should aim to over rotate to the effacé position in plié so that they end up in the devant position.
-But plié in devant simply does not align with actual photographic evidence of proper fouetté technique.
+But plié in devant does not align with photographic evidence of proper fouetté technique.

-Just in case anyone argues that a sample of one is insufficient evidence, Kathryn Morgan a former soloist at New York City Ballet demonstrates the same croisé position in plié.
+Just in case anyone argues that a samples above are insufficient evidence, Kathryn Morgan a former soloist at New York City Ballet demonstrates the same croisé position in plié.

 Here’s another good demonstration of the fouetté (don’t know name of dancer).
 As you can see from the animated motion and the freeze frames, it is clear that the fouetté starts in the croisé plié position.